Contents

 A memory allocated string and converters from constant strings and booleans to the type.
 Other standard library implementations provide more converters.

-str(nominal,ptr contents,u64 length,char first,ptr memory) → (nominal,ptr contents,u64 length,char first,ptr memory)
+str(new,ptr contents,u64 length,char first,ptr memory) → (new,ptr contents,u64 length,char first,ptr memory)

-str(nstr other) → str(nominal,ptr contents,u64 length,char first,ptr memory)
+str(nstr other) → str(new,ptr contents,u64 length,char first,ptr memory)

-str(@access cstr raw) → str(nominal,ptr contents,u64 length,char first,ptr memory)
+str(@access cstr raw) → str(new,ptr contents,u64 length,char first,ptr memory)

 printin 🔝